Rohitashsingh89/OpenResumeBuilder/README.md

 ## 🌟 Show Your Support

-If you find [Your Project Name] helpful, show your support:
+If you find Reactive Resume Builder helpful, show your support:

 - Star the repository to acknowledge the project's quality and value.
-- Spread the word by sharing your resume creations made with [Your Project Name].
+- Spread the word by sharing your resume creations made with Reactive Resume Builder.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.